winglang/ocix/ocix/resources/queue.md

 The `Queue` resource represents a distributed data structure for managing a sequence of messages.

-Queues are typically used to decouple the producers and consumers of data in distributed systems.
+`Queue` resources are typically used to decouple the producers and consumers of data in distributed systems.

 By default, cloud `Queue` resources are not FIFO (first in, first out), and do not guarantee strict order of messages.